dgsmith7/color-gopher-api/README.md

 ### Endpoint: /gopher/palette-split-complement

 **Method:** GET
-**Description:** A palette on an HSL color wheel where two color, one 35 degrees away in each direction are chosen to go with the original color.
+**Description:** A four-color palette on an HSL color wheel where three colors, the complement, and one 35 degrees away on each side of the complement are chosen to go with the original color.
 **Parameters:**
 &nbsp;&nbsp;&nbsp;&nbsp;r - string (query)
 &nbsp;&nbsp;&nbsp;&nbsp;g - string (query)